 Apexification is the traditional method in treating permanent, non-vital teeth.
-This approach has been

-The method of using Ca(OH)2 to achieve apexification is gradually being replaced by mineral trioxide aggregate (MTA) as a one-step technology.[11,12] The advantages of using an apical plug include less equipment to complete the treatment appointment, more predictable apical barrier formation, and a reduced need for a patient follow-up.
-[11]
+This approach has been performed using calcium hydroxide Ca(OH)2 after root canal antibiotics, is recommended.^[5] Ca(OH)2 is convenient, easy to use, inexpensive, and widely used in medicine.^[10] Disadvantages of long-term Ca(OH)2 therapy include unpredictability of formation of an apical seal and difficulty in following up with patients.^[6] The method of using $Ca(OH)2$ to achieve apexification is gradually being replaced by mineral trioxide aggregate (MTA) as a one-step technology.^[11,12] The advantages of using an apical plug include less equipment to complete the treatment appointment, more predictable apical barrier formation, and a reduced need for a patient follow-up.^[11]

-This review was conducted to provide a quantitative comparative analysis between regenerative endodontics and apexification procedures with mineral trioxide aggregate and calcium hydroxide for inducing incomplete root formation and proper apical closure.
+This review was conducted to provide a comparative analysis between regenerative endodontics and apexification procedures with mineral trioxide aggregate and calcium hydroxide for inducing incomplete root formation and proper apical closure.
 Both the interventions are aimed at saving immature necrotic teeth.
-The outcomes assessed were better survival rate, success rate, increase in root length, root width and decrease in apical diameter.
-Based on eligibility criteria's nine studies were included in review.

-However, the results of this review are consistent with the systematic review by Panda et al. 2022[23] to compare clinical outcomes using endodontic therapy (RET) and apexification in the treatment of young, immature teeth.
+However, the results of this review are consistent with the systematic review and review by Panda et al. 2022 ^[22] to compare clinical outcomes using endodontic therapy (RET) and apexification in the treatment of young, immature teeth.
 Clinical outcomes such as dentin wall thickness (DWT), root length increase (RL), apical closure (AC), viability response (VR) and success rate (SR) were evaluated.
 The survival rate was found to be similar in both interventions; However, if root development is poor, dentin is insufficient, and the prognosis of the tooth is hopeless even with apical treatment, RET should be preferred.

-Systematic review [24] evaluated the clinical' and functional outcomes of immature teeth treated with endodontic revascularization or apexification after at least three months of follow up to determine which was most effective.
+Systematic review ^[23] evaluated the clinical' and functional outcomes of immature teeth treated with endodontic revascularization or apexification after at least three months of follow up to determine which was most effective.
 The authors concluded that although endodontic revascularization surgery can make roots longer and wider, trials are needed to measure the "true increase" in root growth using the standard model because some electronic interventions may exaggerate the gain.
 It is also concluded that appropriate root canal antibiotics should be considered to improve SCAP survival while reducing microbial infection and infection risk.
 According to their meta-analysis, the results did not favour one treatment over the other.

-Another review [25] evaluated the clinical and radiographic outcomes of non-vital permanent teeth treated with RET, and the authors found positive tooth survival and periapical pathology after RET.
+Another review ^[24] evaluated the clinical and radiographic outcomes of non-vital permanent teeth treated with RET, and the authors found positive tooth survival and periapical pathology after RET.
 However, results regarding better outcomes such as continued root growth are unclear.
 This study also follows up on the results of our review.